Early naval vessels of New Zealand: Mine-laying steamers

 As a contribution to port defences the government ordered a small "submining" steamer from Scotland.
 It was shipped to Wellington for assembly in sections, fitted with a locally made engine, named Ellen Ballance, and went into service about 1884.
 She was put under the responsibility of army engineers, who gained Engineer Corp status in May 1887.

 Submarine mining was the laying of defensive mines on the seabed about port entrances.
 In 1898 the New Zealand forces commander advised the government that Ellen Ballance was dangerous for laying out mines in anything approaching bad weather.
 He recommended that two "proper" submarine minelaying steamers should be acquired, one for Auckland and one for Wellington.
 This was approved, and in October 1900 the construction of two enlarged Napier of Magdala type vessels were ordered.
-These were named Janie Seddon and Lady Roberts.Ellen Ballance went to Lyttelton soon after being replaced by Janie Seddon, and then to Otago Harbour in October 1905 as transport to RNZ Artillery gun emplacements such as Ripapa Island and Taiaroa Head.
+These were named Janie Seddon and Lady Roberts.

+Ellen Ballance went to Lyttelton soon after being replaced by Janie Seddon, and then to Otago Harbour in October 1905 as transport to RNZ Artillery gun emplacements such as Ripapa Island and Taiaroa Head.

 Spar torpedo boats

 A further consequence of the Russian scares was that four standard design second-class spar torpedo boats were ordered, one for each of the main ports.
 These were built in 1883 by John Thornycroft & Co, London.
-They displaced 12 tons and measured 18.2 x 2.3 x 1 m (63 x 7.5 x 3.2 feet).
+They displaced 12 tons and measured 18.2 × 2.3 × 1 m (63 × 7.5 × 3.2 feet).
 They were powered from a single shaft with a steam locomotive engine generating 173 hp (130 kW), which give a speed of 17 kn.
 Their main weapon was an 11 m (36 ft) spar, projecting well forward over the bow, armed at its tip with an explosive device.
 A Nordenfelt gun was also fitted.

 The idea was that the boat would proceed at high speed towards the side of an enemy warship, where it would detonate the explosive at the end of its spar.
 The spar boats were constructed for speed, so they were narrow and shallow, and were armoured with plating only 1.6 mm thick.
 They could not operate in anything like rough water, and using them as attack vessels may well have been as hazardous for the crew as the target.
 They were obsolete before they were completed, and only the last two had the up-to-date Whitehead "fish" torpedo fitted when built.